-- (i) For members hired before July 1, 2007: 50% of Final Salary, plus 3% of Final Salary for each year of service in excess of 20.
-After earning 25 years of service, a member's benefit will be 65% of Final Salary, which is the maximum benefit allowable under the plan. - (ii) For members hired on or after July 1, 2007: 50% of Final Salary, plus 3% of Final Salary for each year of service in excess of 25.
-After earning 30 years of service, a member's benefit will be 65% of Final Salary, which is the maximum benefit under the plan. - (iii) The Superintendent of State Police: Receives a benefit of 50% of Final Salary.
-The maximum benefit is 65% of Final Salary.

-- c.
+- (2) Member's years of total service before July 1, 2012 in excess of twenty (20) years not to exceed twenty-five (25) years multiplied by three percent (3%) of FAC, plus - (3) Member's years of total service on or after July 1, 2012 multiplied by two percent (2%) of FAC. - (ii) For members hired on or after July 1, 2007, the member's retirement allowance shall be calculated as the member's years of total contributory service multiplied by two percent (2%) of FAC. - (iii) The Superintendent of State Police receives a minimum benefit of 50% of FAC.
+The member also earns an additional 3% of FAC for each year of service in excess of 25. - (iv) In no event shall a member's original retirement allowance exceed sixty-five percent (65%) of FAC. - (v) Benefits accrued as of June 30, 2012 are protected. - c.
 Payment Form: Benefits are paid as a monthly life annuity.
 There are no optional forms of payment available. - d.
 Death benefit: After the death of a retired member, if the member was married, a benefit will be paid to the spouse equal to 2.00% of the member's Final Salary for each year of service.
 There is a minimum benefit of 25% of Final Salary.
 Benefits are increased one-third for each dependent child.
 The maximum benefit is 50% of Final Salary.
 Benefits may not begin before the spouse is age 40, and benefits stop upon the spouse's death or remarriage.
+Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary.